 Recent changes in federal law under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) may affect your health coverage if you are enrolled or become eligible to enroll in health coverage that excludes coverage for pre-existing medical conditions.
-Upon termination of employment, you will be provided with a notice of your right to documentation of health coverage.
-Should you need this documentation, contact Enrollment Services for a Certificate of Health Coverage.
+Should you need this documentation, contact Benefits for a Certificate of Health Coverage.

-Employee Assistance Program - http://leonschools.schoolwires.net/Page/2249
+Employee Assistance Program http://leonschools.schoolwires.net/Page/31128